-As it is a grocery/provisions store, Roma’s doesn’t have any seating, so if you want to tear into your sub sandwich or put away a few slices, do what I do, dine al fresco on the hood of your (or in my case, your mom’s car!)
-Despite all of the times I have been there, I have yet to put a box of tomato pie in the car fully intact.
-It’s just too good to resist and the funny thing is, that I have gotten countless looks and knowing nods from other people walking out with their pies getting ready to do the exact same thing.
+As it is a grocery store, Roma Sausage & Deli doesn’t have any seating, so if you want to tear into your sub sandwich or put away a few slices, do what we do: dine al fresco on the hood of your car!
+Of all of the times we have been to Roma, we have yet to put a box of tomato pie in the car fully intact.
+It’s just too good to resist; and the funny thing is that we have gotten countless looks and knowing nods from other people walking out with their pies getting ready to do the exact same thing.

 The Boilermaker 15K Road Race has been on the second Sunday in July since 1977 and the Utica community comes out in full force to watch it and cheer on their friends and family, as well as thousands of strangers running by.
 Roma’s is just off of the race route and countless people wait in line to stock up on tomato pies, subs and much more for their race day viewing parties.
 If you happen to be in the area that weekend, stop in, get yourself a classic taste of Utica, NY with some tomato pies, grab a few lawn chairs and take in one of the premier 15K races in the USA!

 We visited Roma’s second location at 3921 Oneida Street New Hartford, NY and had an excellent half sheet of tomato pie that was just as good as the Bleecker Street original.
 We mentioned to the woman behind the counter that we had heard the recipe had changed and that they were cutting half sheets into 12 instead of 24 slices.
 She said that they haven’t changed the recipe at all but that they had hired a couple of new guys a while back and that there may have been a few “off batches” when they first started.
 So not to worry!